 [5 MIN READ]

-Nearly every 40 seconds someone in the United States suffers a stroke, and every four minutes someone dies from stroke.
+Someone in the United States suffers a stroke nearly every 40 seconds, and someone dies from stroke every four minutes.
 This staggering data from the Centers for Disease Control and Prevention also reveals that stroke is a leading cause of long-term disability, especially for stroke survivors over age 65.

 But did you know that stroke disproportionally affects women?
 According to the American Heart Association, women make up 60% of all stroke-related deaths in the U.S., making it the fourth leading cause of death in women.